Icarus Skin Cancer Clinic

 About Dr Mike Inskip

-He is now considered an expert in this field as he has performed over 11,000 procedures and diagnosed approximately 3,200 basal cell carcinomas, 1500 squamous cell carcinomas and over 720 melanomas.
-He has been a Senior Lecturer at the School of Medicine, University of Queensland for 5 years and has written numerous reports and academic studies on skin cancer and dermoscopy.
-His interest in this field continues as an active participant with the International Dermoscopy Society.
+He is now considered an expert in this field having performed some 12,000 procedures.
+He has so far diagnosed some 3,500 basal cell carcinomas, 1,600 squamous cell carcinomas and 750 melanomas.
+He holds Advanced Certificate of the Skin Cancer College of Australasia and holds the title of Senior Lecturer at the School of Medicine, University of Queensland.
+He has written numerous reports and academic studies on skin cancer and dermoscopy.
+His interest in this field continues as an active participant with the international Dermoscopy Society.

-Dr Inskip is very well versed in both the surgical and non-surgical management of skin cancers.
+Dr Inskip is well versed in both the surgical and non surgical management of skin cancers.
 He is an experienced skin cancer surgeon and undertakes a full range of procedures including simple elliptical excisions, flaps and grafts.
-90% of lesions can be treated in the clinic either by biopsy, surgery or creams.
+90% of skin cancers diagnosed can be treated in the clinic.

-On a personal note, Dr Inskip is married to Dr Jane Mackie, a local GP and has three children.
-He enjoys nature photography and collects antique Australian bird prints.
-He will occasionally drives his beloved restored glacier blue 1957 MGA Roadster to work…… but only on fine days.
+On a personal note he is married to Dr Jane Mackie, a local GP and has three children in their late teens / early 20s.
+He enjoys nature photography and collects the antique Australian bird prints of John Gould.

 Full-body Skin Examinations